-The main headache in tackling modern military architecture was caused by the fear of enemy intelligence activities.
-Modern military structures were established outside towns; large territories were cleared of inhabitants and access to the areas was prohibited.
+The main headache in tackling modern military architecture was caused by the fear of enemy intellitablished outside towns; large territories were cleared of inhabitants and access to the areas was prohibited.
 Entire regions and their stories thus disappeared from people's minds.
-The neglect of the military heritage of the Republic of Estonia is largely due to ignorance.
-Dealing with the legacy of tsarist era and especially the occupation regimes is hindered by ideological burden.
+Dealing with military heritage can be hindered by ideological burden.
 Employing the military structures for civilian use is technically nearly impossible, and the buildings are in today's sense located in the periphery.
-However, there is still a vast amount of heritage that we should evaluate and examine, because military heritage is one of the fastest changing and vanishing types of heritage.
+However, there is still a vast amount of heritage that should be examined.
+Military heritage is one of the fastest changing and vanishing types of heritage.